adisa22/adisa22/index.md

 ---
 layout: default
+title: About
 ---

-# Welcome to My Dinky Page
+# About Me

-This is a sample homepage using the Dinky theme.
+This is the about page.